syncfusion-content/javascript-docs/js/PivotGrid/Conditional-Formatting.md

 #Conditional Formatting

-Conditional formatting in the PivotGrid control allows the user to define conditions on meeting which, the cells could be formatted with font, color, and border settings.
-Conditional formatting dialog provides options at the UI-level to customize the appearance of PivotGrid when conditions are satisfied.
+Conditional formatting in the PivotGrid control allows you to define conditions on meeting that the cells are formatted with font, color and border settings.
+Conditional formatting dialog provides options at the UI-level to customize the appearance of the PivotGrid when conditions are satisfied.

 {% include image.html url="/js/PivotGrid/Conditional-Formatting_images/Conditional-Formatting_img1.png" %}